 I was there March 2016.
 I went all over the place and felt very safe.

 I had a couple of long stays at the airport which were totally fine.
 I actually had a good sleep in one.

 I am a 24 year old female from Canada and I traveled to the Philippines last year.
 I was by myself in Manila, Boracay, and Cebu, and met up with friends for other locations.
 The only place that I felt uncomfortable was Manila.
 I got a lot of unwanted attention for my blonde hair and blue eyes... but once I put on my sunglasses and put my hair up, I found the attention subsided.
-Other than that, I was in all of the locations listed and felt safe :) about 1 year agoAnswered by Lauren1234 via WorldNomads.com
+Other than that, I was in all of the locations listed and felt safe :) over 1 year agoAnswered by Lauren1234 via WorldNomads.com